eecs489staff/a1-sockets-mininet/README.md

 The basics section of "An Introduction to Modern CMake" should be more than sufficient to get you through this part, and can be found [here](https://cliutils.gitlab.io/modern-cmake/chapters/basics.html).

 To build your CMake program, you *can* use the command line, but we recommend that you use IDE tools instead.
 For VSCode, this is pretty easy.
 Simply install the "CMake Tools" extension.
 Then, open the command pallette, and run "CMake: Configure" (select "Unspecified" if it asks you what kit to use).
 This will let you get Intellisense (autocomplete) on external dependencies.
 Then, to run the program, in the command pallette, hit "CMake: Build".
 This will build your project.
 Then, you can use a `launch.json` or your preferred way of running a binary to debug your program.

+### Overview

+iPerfer will be able to operate in two modes: server mode and client mode.

+The basic workings of iPerfer is the following:

+1. A client connects to a server using TCP
+2. While a specificed time period has not elapsed, the client continually transmits chunks of 10 KB of data, **and waits until it knows that the server has received the data before transmitting the next chunk.** It is up to you on how to achieve the bolded part.
+This may seem relatively simple, but checking what `send()` actually returns (_hint: it does not wait until ACKs are received to return_) will help you understand why the above sentence is bolded.
+You are free to send data from the server to the client as long as it is a negligable amount of data.
+3. When the time has elapsed, the client waits until it receives confirmation that the last chunk of data that was sent has been received.
+Then, both the client and the server output the amount of data sent and the rate that estimated throughput allowed on the connection.

 ### Server Mode